When you and your partner see your doctor to talk about problems getting pregnant, it helps to do some planning on the

 - How many procedures like the one you recommend for me has this fertility clinic done?
 What's the success rate?

 - Can you put us in touch with former patients who’ve had similar treatments?

 How Does the Doctor Determine If I Am Infertile?

 For a woman, testing begins with a medical history and physical exam, including a pelvic exam.
-The doctor then makes sure that she ovulates regularly and that her ovaries are releasing the eggs.
+The doctor then makes sure that they ovulate regularly and that their ovaries are releasing the eggs.
 Blood tests are taken to measure hormone levels.
 The ovaries and uterus may be examined by ultrasound, and a specific X-ray test can check the uterus and fallopian tubes.

 In about 80% of couples, the cause of infertility is either an ovulation problem, blockage of the fallopian tubes, or a sperm problem.
 In 5%-15% of couples, all tests are normal, and the cause is not known.

 In men, fertility is treated with: